 Spot reduction describes localized extra-muscular fat loss.
 The legs, arms, and waistline are common areas for spot reduction.
 Advertisements for the latest diet product or fitness push the fraudulent notion that spot reduction is possible.
-Despite the claims made by the run of the mill fitness “experts”, supplements and/or fitness products it is not possible to lose fat in targeted areas.
+Despite the claims made by run-of-the-mill fitness “experts,” supplements and fitness products cannot lose fat in targeted areas.

-There are several factors as to why a person may have an uneven fat distribution.
-The predominant reasons are our genetics and/or age.
+There are several reasons why a person may have an uneven fat distribution.
+The principal reasons are our genetics or age.
 Males and females also differ with localized extra-muscular fat.
-Post-pregnancy and/or hormonal changes may attribute to uneven fat distribution in women.
+Post-pregnancy and hormonal changes may contribute to uneven fat distribution in women.
 A poor diet is a common reason for excess fat in males.

-No two persons are alike, therefore one person may have more localized extra-muscular fat in some areas in comparison with others.
-Don’t create false illusions of desiring a body type you’re not designed to be.
-This, however, is a topic for a different article.
+No two persons are alike.
+Therefore one person may have more localized extra-muscular fat in some areas than others.
+It’s unhealthy to create false illusions of wanting a body type you’re not meant to have.

 Spot Reduction?
 More Calories to weight loss

-If spot reduction is not possible how can we get rid of overall stubborn fatty areas?
+If spot reduction is impossible, how can we eliminate stubborn fatty areas?

 The answer is to eat more.
-It sounds counterproductive but there is a reason for having a well-structured diet to lose weight.
-To clarify, the use of the term “diet” signifies what we consume rather than its misused label alluding to weight loss.
-Our bodies are designed for survival using fat as the most efficient source of energy.
-Therefore not meeting your daily caloric intake will force your body to place fat reserves at places you may not want it to be.
-This is why it is important to keep your metabolism running.
+It sounds counterproductive, but there is a reason for having a well-structured diet to lose weight.
+To clarify, “diet” signifies what we consume rather than its misused label alluding to weight loss.

-A common mistake for beginner weight loss clients is not eating enough food after an exercise session.
-It’s important to replace lost calories after intense activity.
-Failure to do so will confuse your body into being in starvation mode therefore fat will be stored, not lost.
-Replenishing lost calories also spares your body from cannibalizing muscles and committing to creating surplus fat stores.
+A common mistake for beginner weight loss clients is to eat more food after an exercise session.
+It’s paramount to replace lost calories after intense activity.
+Failure to do so will confuse your body into starvation mode, and fat will be stored, not lost.
+Replenishing lost calories also spares your body from cannibalizing muscles and committing to creating fat surplus stores.

 Spot reduction?
-Resistance training a key to success.
+Resistance training is the key to success.